tdwg/dwc/docs/list/index.md

 : Darwin Core Maintenance Group

 Bibliographic citation
 : Darwin Core Maintenance Group.
 2026.
 Darwin Core List of Terms.
-Biodiversity Information Standards (TDWG). <http://rs.tdwg.org/dwc/doc/list/2026-04-07>
+Biodiversity Information Standards (TDWG). <http://rs.tdwg.org/dwc/doc/list/2026-05-26>

 ## 1 Introduction (Informative)

-This document contains terms that are part of the most recent version of the Darwin Core vocabulary (<http://rs.tdwg.org/version/dwc/2026-04-07>).
+This document contains terms that are part of the most recent version of the Darwin Core vocabulary (<http://rs.tdwg.org/version/dwc/2026-05-26>).

-This document includes terms in four namespaces that contain recommended terms: `dwc:`, `dwciri:`, `dc:`, and `dcterms:`.
-However, some terms in these namespaces are deprecated or superseded and should no longer be used.
-Deprecation or supersession is noted in the term metadata.
-Namespaces that contain only deprecated terms are not included in this document, but metadata about those terms can be retrieved by dereferencing their IRIs.
+This document provides a comprehensive list of terms, from multiple namespaces, that have ever been recommended for use in Darwin Core.
+The status of some terms, as noted in their metadata, is deprecated or superseded and such terms should no longer be used.
+Terms from namespaces that contain only deprecated terms are not included in this document, but metadata about those terms can be retrieved by dereferencing their IRIs.

 For a simplified list that contains only the currently recommended terms, see the [Darwin Core Quick Reference Guide](../terms/).